Could Japan still cancel Tokyo Olympics over coronavirus? | DW | 16.04.2021

 "But there must be discussions going on within the party about what happens if the situation continues to get worse and the risk of going ahead with the Games is just too great.
 He is just saying that out loud."

-Tsukamoto admits to having serious reservations about the Games herself, but says that if the government is utterly committed to going ahead, then they need to do a better job of demonstrating that they are doing everything within their power to ensure public safety.
+Tsukamoto admits to having serious reservations about the games herself — but says that if the government is utterly committed to going ahead, then it needs to do a better job of communicating more specific plans.

-"I saw there was a statement from the organizers a couple of days ago about every athlete taking part in the Games having a PCR test every day, but there was no explanation of how that was going to happen beyond the promise being made," she said.
+She mentioned seeing a recent statement from the organizers about every athlete taking part in the Games having a PCR test every day — "but there was no explanation of how that was going to happen beyond the promise being made," she said.

 "The government needs to make it absolutely clear how they are going to keep us all safe if they want the public to support them," she said.

-A poll conducted by Japan's Kyodo News released on Monday showed that 39.2% of Japanese people believe the Olympics and Paralympics should be canceled outright.
+A poll conducted by Japan's Kyodo news agency released on Monday showed that 39.2% of Japanese people believe the Olympics and Paralympics should be canceled outright.

-A further 32.8% said they should be delayed again.
-Just 24.5% replied that the Games should go ahead as planned.
+A further 32.8% said they think it should be delayed again.
+Just 24.5% replied that the games should go ahead as planned.

 The swimming event was scheduled to take place from March 4-7 in Tokyo, but has been postponed to May.
 Meanwhile, Australia has extended its travel bubble suspension with New Zealand.
 Follow DW for the latest.